usnistgov/trec-browser/browser/src/docs/trec18/entity/runs.md

 - :material-upload: **Submission:** 9/21/2009
 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-fingerprint: **MD5:** `b79189e401f497d1453bb9b0577d9b55`
-- :material-text: **Run description:** Each wikipedia article is considered as entity First, we find the primary wikipedia page, then we rank all wikipedia pages that it links to, but give preference to those which names appear in the top-k relevant web-documents, plus we additionally give preference to the pages that are properly classified using DBPedia and Yago ontologies.
+- :material-text: **Run description:** First, we find the primary wikipedia page, then we rank all wikipedia pages that it links to, but give preference to those which names appear in the top-k relevant web-documents, plus we additionally give preference to the pages that are properly classified using DBPedia and Yago ontologies.

 ---
 #### tudwebtop